legendary-bro/Better-Pokecord/README.md

 #### Shift+End

 Will close and reopen the script.
-Mostly used if you need to change the .ini file and need to reload the settings.
+Mostly used if you need to change the .ini file and need to reload the settings, or wanted to cancel spamming.
 This can also be done in the tray menu by selecting “Reload this script”.
+This hotkey is always assigned no matter the active window.

 ### 2.3 Suspending hotkeys

 #### End

 Will suspend hotkey assignments until end is pressed again.
 (Ctrl+End will not close the script, etc.) Again, can also be done in the tray menu.
+This hotkey is always assigned no matter the active window.

 ### 2.4 Checking statistics